January 26, 2007

 And now we find something interesting.

-But a 100 year event will have the longest runout expected in 100 years, and for the most part Trempers ranges are even longer than that.
+But a 100 year event will have the longest runout expected in 100 years, and for the most part Trempers ranges are even longer than the established and known values.
 So they couldn't be representative of shorter return periods.
 His continental range is longer in its entirety than either of the 100 yr values established statistically.
 The maritime range is longer than 2 of the three.
 We also see that the five technically established values alternate in terms of continental and maritime, showing no climate dependence on that time scale.

 Sometimes statements are made based on what seems logical, and to the reader they seem to make sense.
 But science is often counter-intuitive.
 Another thing discovered in studies is that shorter slopes have a longer runout potential in relation to height than longer slopes.
 This is also not intuitive.